-You’re officially a month into 2017.
+You’re officially a week+ into the year.
 Are you intentionally set up to have an consciously, strategically awesome year of expanding your range and impact?
 Most people start strong and energetically, then default back into patterns they’ve been in for a long time, not making the traction forward they really want (explaining our abysmal 9% resolution success rate).
-Let’s change that for you.
-Now that the hype of the new year has cooled off a bit, it’s time…
+Let’s change that this year for you.
+Now that the buildup and hype of the new year has cooled off a bit, it’s time…

 First, If you haven’t taken at least a few focused, visual minutes to peel back the layers of your last year and what it caused in you, do that now right here, then come back to this.
-This is a key, often-missed step, and a big part of why resolutions don’t stick; it’s hard to accurately set and stay on the right new course when you haven’t really gotten to the underpinnings of what got you here in the first place.
+This is a key, often-missed step, and a big part of why resolutions don’t stick; it’s hard to accurately set and stay on the right new course when you haven’t really gotten to the underpinnings of what got you to where you are in the first place.

-First, awareness: You’ve got a sweet spot of great instincts and patterns, yet also a default set of limiters and blindspots, there in you all the time.
-Those are the secrets to your successes, challenges, and sometimes-frustrating pattern of both.
+First, let's shift your awareness: You’ve got a sweet spot of great instincts and patterns.
+On the flip side, you've also got a default set of limiters and blindspots, right there in you all the time.
+Those are the secrets to your successes, challenges, and patterns of both.
 While I can’t see your individual profile from here, I can offer some starters of the most critical resolution-resets I give my clients in those default moments, which will either hit the spot for you or get you really close.

 This year, starting now: